 - 1. Project Manager, Project Coordinator, and support staff with exceptional qualifications who are able to make the substantial commitment of time necessary to ensure the successful completion of the work. - Appropriate facilities that reflect high standards of design excellence, including meeting space that can comfortably accommodate up to 25 participants in a conference setting; lodging that promotes close interaction among Institute participants; and adequate regional transportation access.

 SUPPORT

 - 1. A demonstrated commitment of support from the prospective host institution's administration and leadership. - 2.
-A demonstrated commitment of support from local government officials. - 3.
-A demonstrated commitment of support from local design organizations.
+A demonstrated commitment of support from local government officials.

 For more information, contact: